-Where the EU procedures apply, the Standstill or "Alcatel" period of at least ten days must be observed.
-The EU Regulations require a formal letter containing prescribed information to give unsuccessful bidders time to challenge the decision before an award.
+Where the Public Contract Regulations apply, the Standstill or "Alcatel" period of at least ten days must be observed.
+The Regulations require a formal letter containing prescribed information to give unsuccessful bidders time to challenge the decision before an award.
 If the decision is challenged the award of contract must not be made and the advice of The Head of Democracy & Governance and the Corporate Procurement Manager must be sought.

-Where the Total Value is over £5,000 feedback shall be offered to all bidders and potential bidders including those not short listed at the PQQ stage.
+Where the Total Value is over £5,000 feedback must be offered to all bidders and potential bidders including those not short listed at a PQQ stage.
 The advice of The Head of Democracy & Governance and / or the Corporate Procurement Manager should be sought although the feedback must include:

-- How the Evaluation Criteria were scored for their submission - The characteristics and relative advantages of those short listed.
-Details that could identify those short listed must not be disclosed. - The name of the successful bidder - The characteristics and relative advantages, including price, of the successful bidder
+- The Evaluation Criteria and how they were scored for their submission - The characteristics and relative advantages of those short listed at a PQQ stage.
+Details that could identify those short listed must not be disclosed. - The name of the successful bidder(s) - The reasons for the award decision and the characteristics and relative advantages, , of the successful bidder(s). - When the standstill period is due to end.

-Avoiding Challenges:
+Avoiding Challenges

-Challenges are increasing for public sector procurements with the most likely challenges being from unsuccessful bidders challenging the evaluation outcome.
+Challenges are increasing for public sector procurements with the most likely challenges being from unsuccessful bidders challenging the evaluation process.
 This risk of challenge should be reduced by:

-- publishing the process and timings for issuing the ITT and supporting documentation, dealing with clarifications, receiving bids and placing contracts, and adhering to the process. - making sure that evaluation criteria, sub-criteria and weightings, which are clearly linked to the work required, are all published in the ITT. - using a clear and objective marking scheme (e.g. the reasons for awarding 6 points rather than 5 are clear to bidders and to evaluators) - maintaining an audit trail during the process, to help explain why a bid was unsuccessful and to defend any challenges raised.
+- publishing the process and timings for issuing the ITT and supporting documentation, dealing with clarifications, receiving bids and placing contracts, and adhering to the process. - Providing all the relevant Procurement Documents when the notice is published - making sure that evaluation criteria, sub-criteria and weightings are clearly linked to the work required and published in the ITT. - using a clear and objective marking scheme (e.g. the reasons for awarding 6 points rather than 5 are clear to bidders and to evaluators) - maintaining an audit trail during the process, to help explain why a bid was unsuccessful and to defend any challenges raised.

 The key principles are that criteria must be reasonable, proportionate, transparent and relevant to the goods, works or services being procured.
 Objective criteria should be clear, verifiable and targeted with measurable outputs.
 Subjective criteria should clearly define the basis on which any value judgements would be based.
-All criteria must be fair and not involve any discrimination, including a level playing field for non-local bidders, to ensure compliance with the EU Directives.
+All criteria must be fair and not involve any discrimination, including a level playing field for non-local bidders, to ensure compliance with the Public Contract Regulations.

-Contracts:
+Contracts